syncfusion-content/blazor-docs/blazor/diagram/user-handle.md

 ### How to provide a template to userhandle

-You can define user handle style using template in [UserHandleTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramTemplates.html#Syncfusion_Blazor_Diagram_DiagramTemplates_UserHandleTemplate) at tag level.
-The template will be rendered when the PathData and Source properties of the userhandle are not defined.
-However, if either PathData or Source is defined, then template will not be rendered as they take precedence.
-The following code explains how to define template for fixeduserhandle.
+You can define user handle style using a template in the [UserHandleTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramTemplates.html#Syncfusion_Blazor_Diagram_DiagramTemplates_UserHandleTemplate) at the tag level.
+The template will be rendered when the PathData and ImageUrl properties of the userhandle are not defined.
+However, if either PathData or ImageUrl is defined, then template will not be rendered as they take precedence.
+The following code explains how to define a template for the fixeduserhandle.

 ```cshtml
 @using Syncfusion.Blazor.Diagram